4 Stages Of Cognitive Development In Children & Ways To Support

 • They are capable of deducing logical reasons for specific information.

-While these stages of development occur naturally, support from the parent and caretaker is necessary for it to occur without any hindrances.
+While these developmental stages of children occur naturally, support from the parent and caretaker is necessary for it to occur without any hindrances.

 How To Develop Cognitive Skills In Children?